-- To act as an advocate of the Apprentice Programme – understand it strategic importance and how it translates in the workplace.
+- to act as an advocate for the apprenticeship programme – to understand its strategic importance and how it translates to the workplace

-- Site visit by UL programme manager to asses your suitability to host an apprenticeship
+- Site visit by dedicated UL programme manager.

-- Site visit by an Authorising Officer of the local Education a& Training Board
+- Site visit by authorising officer from local Education & Training Board.

 Online Student Application Fee: €35